Denisovan: Evolution

-The more divergent Denisovan mtDNA has been interpreted as evidence of admixture between Denisovans and an unknown archaic human population, possibly a relict H. erectus or H. erectus-like population about 53,000 years ago.
-Alternatively, divergent mtDNA could have also resulted from the persistence of an ancient mtDNA lineage which only went extinct in modern humans and Neanderthals through genetic drift.
 Modern humans contributed mtDNA to the Neanderthal lineage, but not to the Denisovan mitochondrial genomes yet sequenced.
-The mtDNA sequence from the femur of a 400,000-year-old H. heidelbergensis from the Sima de los Huesos Cave in Spain was found to be related to those of Neanderthals and Denisovans, but closer to Denisovans, and the authors posited that this mtDNA represents an archaic sequence which was subsequently lost in Neanderthals due to replacement by a modern-human-related sequence.
+The mtDNA sequence from the femur of a 400,000-year-old early Neanderthal from the Sima de los Huesos Cave in Spain was found to be closer to Denisovans, and the authors posited that this mtDNA represents an archaic sequence which was subsequently lost in Neanderthals due to replacement by a modern-human-related sequence.

+In 2020, the sequencing of Denisovan Y chromosomes (Denisova 4 and Denisova 8), as well as the Y chromosomes of three late Neanderthals (Spy 94a, Mezmaiskaya 2 and El Sidrón 1253) showed that the Denisovan Y chromosomes split around 700 thousand years ago (kya) from a lineage shared by Neanderthal and modern human Y chromosomes, which diverged from each other around 370 thousand years ago.
+The phylogenetic relationships of archaic and modern human Y chromosomes differ from the population relationships inferred from the autosomal genomes and mirror mitochondrial DNA phylogenies, indicating replacement of both the mitochondrial and Y chromosomal gene pools in late Neanderthals.